RaeOfChey/EmployeeOrganizerPro/README.md

 9. [Questions](#questions)

 ## Description
-Employee Organizer Pro is a command-line application to manage company employees, departments, and roles with ease!
-Built using Node.js, Inquirer, and PostgreSQL, this tool allows users to view, add, and update employee data, helping business owners efficiently organize and plan their workforce.
+Employee Organizer Pro is a command-line application for effortless management of company employees, departments, and roles.
+Built using Node.js, Inquirer, and PostgreSQL, this tool allows users to seamlessly  view, add, and update employee, department, and role data, helping business owners efficiently organize and plan their workforce.

 ## Features
-- View all employees, including their details like first name, last name, role, and department.
+- View detailed employee information, including first name, last name, role, and department.
-- Add new employees, roles, and departments to the organization.
+- Add new employees, roles, and departments to the organization effortlessly.
-- Update existing employee roles and departments.
+- Update existing employee roles and departments with ease.
-- View all roles and departments for a comprehensive overview of the organizational structure.
+- Access a comprehensive overview of all roles and departments within the organization.
-- Easy navigation through a user-friendly command-line interface using Inquirer prompts.
+- Navigate smoothly through a user-friendly command-line interface powered by Inquirer prompts.

 ## Installation
 To use the application, follow these steps: